McCulloch Lab – UMN – 2023

 Kyle J McCulloch, PhD

-I am an assistant professor in the Biology Department at the UF.
+I am an assistant professor in the Biology Department at UF.
 Welcome!
 I am interested in how molecular-genetic building blocks assemble to generate novel and varied traits, like light sensing systems in animals.
 I like marine invertebrates, insects and spiders, and of course, N. vectensis .
 When not in lab, I am out on bike rides, kayaking, on the beach, playing kickball, or enjoying a beer at one of Gainesville’s local breweries.
 I also love painting, reading, and growing native flowers for my favorite butterflies (I still find it very cool that I live in a place with native Heliconius).

 Indira Cummings – Contractile behavior analysis